ThoughtWorksInc/stonecutter/README.md

 * Set the environment variable **STATIC_RESOURCES_DIR_PATH** to a directory containing the favicon if you haven't already done so for the logo.
+* **NOTE: Anything inside this directory will be served as a static resource, including subdirectories.**
 * Set the environment variable **FAVICON_FILE_NAME** to the favicon file name, e.g. my-favicon.ico

 ####Colours